microsoft/azure-bidding-and-auction-services-demo/README.md

 This repository is a sample of how to locally run Azure's [Bidding and Auction Servers](https://github.com/privacysandbox/bidding-auction-servers) implementation.

-This code is maintained by Google and will have contributions from Microsoft.
+This code is maintained by Google with contributions from Microsoft to support running in Azure.
 It also depends on another Google maintained repository with Microsoft contributions called [Data Plane Shared Libraries](https://github.com/privacysandbox/data-plane-shared-libraries).

-It depends on our [Key Management Service (KMS)](https://github.com/microsoft/azure-privacy-sandbox-kms), which is written by Microsoft, and based on the [Confidential Consortium Framework (CCF)](https://github.com/microsoft/ccf).
+It depends on our [Azure Privacy Sandbox Key Management Service (KMS)](https://github.com/microsoft/azure-privacy-sandbox-kms), which is written by Microsoft, and based on the [Confidential Consortium Framework (CCF)](https://github.com/microsoft/ccf).

-The KMS is currently closed source, but with plans to open source.

 ## Table of Contents